Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 -

-typically only penetrates the outer fiber layers
+typically penetrates the outer fiber layers more than the inner core (depending on fiber type and process)

 -